Sal-Fakoya/credit-MLR/README.md

-# 📊 Credit Balance Prediction Project: Advanced Regression Workflow
+# 📊 Credit Balance Prediction Project: Regression Workflow

 This repository presents a regression modeling workflow implemented in **R**.
 It covers the full process from data ingestion and preprocessing to exploratory analysis, feature engineering, model selection, diagnostics, and final prediction generation.